TYLin served as Prime Consultant for the Highway 4 Widening - Segment 3 Project in Contra Costa County, California.

-Segment 3 widened six miles of Highway 4 from four lanes to eight lanes.
+Designed for the Contra Costa Transportation Authority (CCTA) to reduce traffic congestion, Segment 3 widened six miles of Highway 4 from four lanes to eight lanes.
 The highway carries one high-occupancy vehicle (HOV) lane and three mixed-flow lanes in each direction, with auxiliary lanes added between interchanges.
-Multi-modal bridges were constructed in the median to accommodate mass transit.
+Multimodal bridges were constructed in the median to accommodate mass transit.

-- Extensive coordination was required with CCTA, the California Department of Transportation (Caltrans), and local cities.
+- TYLin oversaw extensive coordination with CCTA, the California Department of Transportation (Caltrans), and local cities.

-- TYLI provided strategic decision-making assistance for risk identification and management.
+- Services included providing strategic decision-making assistance for risk identification and management.

 - Plans, specifications, and estimates (PS&E) met all stakeholder requirements while maintaining project scope, schedule, and budget.